konstantine25b/polymarket_algo/src/scheduler/README.md

 2. Generates a statistical comparison between predictions and market prices
 3. Identifies positions where the model predicts a lower probability than the market price
 4. Calculates the "sell-only" opportunity for each position, accounting for spread and threshold
+5. Automatically sells positions with model predictions below the specified threshold
-5. Executes market sell orders for positions with positive sell opportunities
+6. Executes market sell orders for positions meeting the sell criteria
-6. Provides detailed output about positions sold and execution status
+7. Provides detailed output about positions sold and execution status

+The position seller can sell positions based on two criteria:

+- **Sell-only opportunity**: Positions that have a positive sell opportunity exceeding your threshold
+- **Low prediction percentage**: Positions where the model's prediction is below a specified threshold

 The position seller:

 - Filters out positions with less than 0.01 shares (Polymarket's minimum order size)
-- Only sells positions with sell opportunities above the configured threshold
+- Only sells positions meeting at least one of the sell criteria
 - Executes market sell orders at the current bid price
 - Provides comprehensive error handling and notifications
 - Runs regardless of your USDC balance (selling doesn't require USDC)
+- Provides detailed reasons for each sell recommendation

 To customize the position seller behavior:

 - `--sell-threshold`: Set the minimum opportunity percentage for selling (default: 0.0%)
+- `--sell-below`: Automatically sell positions with prediction below this percentage (default: 0.0%)
 - `--dry-run`: Test the position seller without placing actual sell orders
 - `--no-stats`: Skip displaying the full statistical comparison table
 - `--no-selling`: Skip running the position seller entirely

-Example output in production mode:
+Example output in production mode with both sell criteria:

 ```
-POSITIONS RECOMMENDED FOR SELLING (THRESHOLD: 2.0%):
+POSITIONS RECOMMENDED FOR SELLING:
+Threshold for sell opportunity: 2.0%
+Threshold for low prediction: 5.0%
 ==================================

 Will Elon tweet 275–299 times May 2–9?
 (275–299):